 Answers to the most frequently asked questions about the alliance of the three major Berlin universities and Charité

-Freie Universität Berlin, Humboldt-Universität zu Berlin, and Technische Universität Berlin, along with Charité –Universitätsmedizin Berlin are applying jointly in the German government’s Excellence Strategy competition under the name Berlin University Alliance.
+Freie Universität Berlin, Humboldt-Universität zu Berlin, and Technische Universität Berlin, along with Charité – Universitätsmedizin Berlin applied successfully in the German government’s Excellence Strategy competition under the name Berlin University Alliance.
 The new, nationwide funding competition, which follows the Excellence Initiative, is intended to further strengthen academic excellence, research cooperation, and the profile of universities in Germany.

 Is the Berlin University Alliance something special?

 Yes, Berlin’s universities and Charité have been working together on many different levels – especially in research– for decades.
 In relation to each other, however, competition was often still in the foreground.
 The aim of the network is to achieve a new quality of cooperation in which the wide range of potential is used to a greater extent than before, for example, to provide even better support for young researchers, to jointly use complex laboratories and expensive large-scale equipment with less bureaucracy, or to set common standards in research.